 You have the right to appeal if, for example, you think you are not the person liable to pay Council Tax, or you think you qualify for an exemption or discount.
 Any such appeal must be made in writing to the council, in the first instance.
-Any appeal regarding the banding of your property must be made in writing to:
+If you think your Council Tax band is wrong, you can find out more about when you can challenge your band and what you need to do at www.gov.uk/challenge-council-tax-band